Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Assignment tableaux and tabloids

-In this subsection we show our approach to representing $n$-task-$n$-processor assignments by using Young tableaux and tabloids.
-We first introduce a \emph{task tableau} and a \emph{processor tableau}.
-Then, we define an \emph{assignment tableau}, which is a 2-tuple of a task and a processor tableau.
+In this subsection we present our approach to representing $n$-task-$n$-agent assignments by using Young tableaux and tabloids.
+We first introduce a \emph{task tableau} and an \emph{agent tableau}.
+Then, we define an \emph{assignment tableau}, which is a 2-tuple of a task and agent tableau.